 Does all this matter today?

 Those laws don’t much matter, today, because Jesus did away with the Mosaic laws (social or civic laws) of the Old Testament; they are not commanded of Christians.
+(This does not, of course, include God’s original Ten Commandments.)
 The Apostle Paul wrote, “For Christ himself has brought peace to us.
 He united Jews and Gentiles into one people when, in his own body on the cross, he broke down the wall of hostility that separated us.
 He did this by ending the system of law with its commandments and regulations.
 He made peace between Jews and Gentiles by creating in himself one new people from the two groups.”
 (Ephesians 2:14-15).